Improve your induction process with our free HR onboarding checklist template

 |Put together a welcome pack

 Warmly welcome new starters by putting together a welcome pack.
 This can include gifts which help the employees feel comfortable on their first day – eg company branded notebook and pen, water bottle, or even a pack of biscuits to have with the tea or coffee runs.
+Welcome packs can be especially valuable for hybrid and remote workers, to help them feel more connected with your organisation.

 2. First day